Is a Cover Letter Necessary in 2023? Do I Need a Cover Letter?

 Washington, D.C.
 20001

 As a human resource professional with 5+ years of experience, I was thrilled to come across the opening for a Human Resources Manager at Dignari.
-I am confident in my abilities to manage employee relations, conduct onboarding processes for new hires, and instill data-driven solutions to recruiting strategies.
+I optimized the recruitment process by implementing a new applicant tracking system, reducing the time-to-hire by 25%, and enhancing the quality of candidates.
+I am confident in my abilities to manage employee relations, conduct onboarding processes for new hires, and instill data-driven solutions at your company.

-In your ad posted on Indeed, you state you’re looking for a human resource manager who is proactive and able to provide all aspects of HR support to managers and employees.
-In my current position at La Clinica Del Pueblo, I developed and documented procedures that streamlined different HR processes, ensuring timely investigations for employee issues.
-I also negotiated and implemented a secondary medical plan which increased employee benefit participation by 15%.
+In your job posting, you state you’re looking for a proactive human resource manager who can provide all aspects of HR support to managers and employees.
+In my current position at La Clinica Del Pueblo, I developed and executed strategic HR plans, contributing to a 15% increase in overall organizational efficiency.
+I also negotiated and implemented a secondary medical plan, which increased employee benefit participation by 15%.

 In addition, I sourced over 25 employees at La Clinica Del Pueblo while increasing the internal promotion rate by 20% through bi-monthly succession planning and staffing planning meetings with District Managers.
-Although HR is a department where many unknowns should be accounted for, I managed to implement a SMARTGoal Initiative, helping coach and mentor employees in managing their employee goal-setting processes.
+Although HR is a department where many unknowns should be accounted for, I implemented a SMART Goal Initiative, helping coach and mentor employees in managing their goal-setting processes.
 I’m sure this experience will result in similar results for Dignari.

-Lastly, my reason for applying to Dignari over other companies is due to your values and principles.
+I am applying to Dignari over other companies due to your values and principles.
 I’m impressed with the ethic promoted by Dignari, a woman-owned small business that embraces transformation and maximizes effectiveness.
 Being part of your team would be a dream opportunity to continue my career development.

 Rebecca Stanton